larkinwc/vCtrl_Bot/README.md

 * I would also like to thank the School of Design and Creative Technologies at UT for the amazing academic program that is being developed here.

-# One version control bot, one step at a time.
+# One small version control bot, one large step at a time.